-Police investigate fatal shooting in York City
+Coroner identifies victim in York City shooting

+YORK — UPDATE: The coroner has identified the victim in Monday’s shooting in York City.

+Philip Banks, 20, died at the scene in the first block of North Franklin Street.

+The York County Coroner certified the death at 4:54 p.m. on May 21.

+An autopsy has been scheduled for 8 a.m. on May 22 at Lehigh Valley Hospital.

-YORK — The coroner was called to the scene of a shooting in York City Monday afternoon.
+PREVIOUSLY: The coroner was called to the scene of a shooting in York City Monday afternoon.

 York City Police responded to North Franklin Street around 4 p.m.
 Upon arrival, officers found an adult male, who was pronounced dead at the scene.